There are many languages in the world, and they’re all unique. But when it comes to communication, there are some things we humans have in common.

 We laugh and cry.
 We use our bodies to emphasize what we’re saying.
 And we all use the same part of our brains to generate our words: the left frontal lobe.

 The left frontal lobe is crucial when it comes to language and learning.
-We’re going to explore this part of the brain in greater depth and show you how to get the most of your left frontal lobes to develop a true superbrain.
+We’re going to explore this part of the brain and show you how to get the most out of it and develop a true superbrain!

 We need to understand how our minds work so we can work out minds better.

 — Jim Kwik, Author of Mindvalley’s Superbrain Program

 What Is Located In Left Frontal Lobe?

 The frontal lobe of the brain is divided into two, the right and left hemispheres.
 The right frontal lobe helps us interpret and process spacial and visual information.
 The left frontal lobe is responsible for language and speech.